processone/docs.ejabberd.im/content/admin/installation.md

 - **`–-enable-debug`**: Compile with `+debug_info` enabled.

-- **`–-enable-nif`**: Replaces some critical Erlang functions with equivalents written in C to improve performance.

 - **`–-enable-elixir`**: Build ejabberd with Elixir extension support.

 - **`–-enable-all`**: Enable all previous options.